TriangleWebSolutions/taylored-audio/src/pages/index.md

         whole home audio installation.
     - image: /img/alexa.png
       text: >-
-        We understand how to integrate smart home devices into your home, aswell as integrating it with your business.
+        We understand how to integrate smart home devices into your home, aswell as integrating custom wiring to help your home become more connected.
+We also offer many other smart home hardware such as Ring and Nest doorbell intallation.
     - image: /img/projector.png
       text: >
-        We've setup home theaters and dedicated media rooms in the past for families who are serious about entertainment.
+        We setup home theaters and dedicated media rooms and provide the best installation for commericial & residential custom audio & video solutions.
   heading: What we offer
   description: >
     Taylored Audio is the ultimate spot for coffee lovers who want to learn